hphelion/documentation/commercial/commercial.vcn-malicious-activity.md

  	Using this information, you can now see all the details of the malicious instance.
 You can choose to shut it down, or contact the instance owner to investigate further.

 ## Method 3
-1. Login to Network service node
+1. Log in to Network service node

 2. Run the command: